Shell Winter Tournament

 The Shell Winter Tournament was an invitation professional golf tournament.
 The event consisted of a series of single round competitions, all played on Saturdays from 4 November to 9 December, with TV coverage on ITV's World of Sport.
 There were four qualifying rounds, two semi-finals and a final.
 The final was planned for 9 December but was postponed because of the foot-and-mouth outbreak and eventually played on 20 April 1968.
-The event was sponsored by the retail market division of Shell-Mex and BP.
+The event was sponsored by the retail market division of Shell-Mex & BP.

 Format

 First prize was £250 for the qualifying rounds, £500 for the semi-finals and £1,000 for the final.
 In addition there was an extra prize of £10, £20 or £40 for each stroke the winner finished ahead of the field.

 Two qualifying rounds were played on 4 November with two more played on 11 November.
 20 players competed in each event with the leading 9 advancing to the semi-final stage.
 The qualifying contest at Long Ashton was reduced to 14 holes because of bad weather.
 Ties for qualifying places were decided on the last nine holes.

 The semi-finals were played on 11 and 18 November at Mere Golf Club, Mere, Cheshire and Whittington Heath Golf Club, Whittington, Staffordshire.
-10 players qualified from each event.
+Ten players qualified from each event.
 Brief coverage of the semi-finals was shown on ITV's World of Sport.
 Finlay Morris, who had competed at Mere, was killed in a road traffic accident returning home to Scotland.

 The final was planned for 9 December at St George's Hill Golf Club, Weybridge, Surrey, but was postponed because of the foot-and-mouth outbreak and eventually played on 20 April 1968.
 There was again coverage on World of Sport.
 There were two rounds of 9 holes with lunch in between.
 The final was won by Brian Huggett with rounds of 35 and 33, a shot ahead of John Panton, who scored 34 and 35.
 Huggett won a total of £1,685, £125 in the qualifying round, £520 in the semi-final and £1,040 in the final.